michaelisip/michaelisip.dev/blog/2025-01-12-laravel-package-development.md

 ```

 This will publish the package's assets (e.g., config files) into the Laravel application for testing.

+5. Verify Installation

+Check that your package's ServiceProvider is loaded by looking in the `config/app.php` file (if auto-discovery is disabled, add the provider manually).

 ## 5. Test Your Package Locally